 Which Norwegian Air Flights Are Covered by EU261?

-Regulation EU261 covers all flights departing from airports in the EU, regardless of the airline, as well as flights arriving in the EU from outside the EU if they are operated by airlines based in the EU.
-The regulation also covers flights to and from Norway, Switzerland, and Iceland.
+The EU261 regulation applies to every flight departing from EU airports, regardless of the airline, as well as flights arriving in the EU from outside the EU if they are operated by EU airlines.
+The regulation also covers flights to/from Norway, Switzerland, and Iceland.

-The following table shows which Norwegian Air flights are covered by EU 261:
+The table below shows which Norwegian Air flights are covered by EU 261/2004:

 Itinerary | Covered by EU 261 |